8 inch medium test, BMS vs 18Sound vs B&C

 H5

 As these speakers exhibit a significant rise in their frequency response, they demonstrate a substantial improvement in H3, making them very suitable for ’true midrange’ applications.
-However, the H5 peak remains present in the 18S model.
+However, the H5 peak remains present in the 18S model as well of the H3 spade for the BMS.

 Conclusion